initOS/openerp-dav/README.md

 openerp-dav
 ===========

-vCard and CardDAV modules for OpenERP (Odoo), currently v7 only.
+vCard and CardDAV modules for OpenERP (Odoo) v7 and v8

 * base_vcard: This module introduces a vcard.model that helps to export and import OpenERP records as vCards.
 It includes a basic mapping for res.partner.
 * crm_vcard: This module includes a basic mapping for crm.lead from and to vCards.